godwokenrises/godwoken-doc/docs/gaslessFeature.md

 ### Use cases

-Each solving some decentralized problem.
-WIth gasless feature some of dapps could be improved with solutions like:
+Each solves some decentralized problem.
+With this gasless feature, some of these dapps can be improved with solutions like:
- - DEX/Lending and rest transaction gas payments with project token (descreasing project inflation);
+ - DEX/Lending and rest transaction gas payments with project token (decreasing project inflation);
- - NFT minting and exchange (to lower the entry threshold for the crypto gaming);
+ - NFT minting and exchange (to lower the entry threshold for crypto gaming);

-### How to use gasless transaction for your dapp
+### How to use gasless transactions for your dapp

-Let's say we have the entrypoint contract `ENTRYPOINT_CONTRACT_ADDRESS` and as a game developer, we want to pay the gas fee for some whitelist users, so we wrote a paymaster contract just like [this one](https://github.com/godwokenrises/account-abstraction/blob/gw-gasless/contracts/samples/GaslessDemoPaymaster.sol) as `PAYMASTER_CONTRACT_ADDRESS`.
+Let's say we have the entrypoint contract `ENTRYPOINT_CONTRACT_ADDRESS`, and as a game developer, we want to pay the gas fees for some whitelist users, so we'll write a paymaster contract just like [this one](https://github.com/godwokenrises/account-abstraction/blob/gw-gasless/contracts/samples/GaslessDemoPaymaster.sol) as `PAYMASTER_CONTRACT_ADDRESS`.

 dapp frontend using ethers.js